2026 Suspension of Georgia Motor Fuel Taxes - FAQs

 The excise tax is determined annually by a formula set forth in Georgia law, based on average miles per gallon of Georgia-registered vehicles, as adjusted for annual changes in fuel efficiency and the Consumer Price Index.
 This tax is collected at the distributor level and passed on to consumers.
 Review 2026 Motor Fuel Tax Bulletin.

-Motor fuels that were eligible for the suspension of the tax under HB 1199 included all fuels subject to Georgia motor fuel excise tax imposed under O.C.G.A. § 48-9-3, including, but not limited to, gasoline, clear diesel, aviation gasoline, liquid propane gas, gasohol, ethanol, liquified natural gas, and compressed natural gas.
-Motor fuels sold for off-highway use, such as jet fuel and dyed diesel, are generally not subject to Georgia motor fuel excise tax.
+Motor fuels eligible for the suspension of tax under the Executive Order include all fuels subject to Georgia motor fuel excise tax imposed under O.C.G.A. § 48-9-3, including, but not limited to, gasoline, clear diesel, aviation gasoline, liquid propane gas, gasohol, ethanol, liquified natural gas, and compressed natural gas.
+Further, the Executive Order suspends the collection of the tax required by Georgia Code Section 48-8-30 upon the retail purchase, retail sale, rental, storage, use, or consumption of the fuel to a contract or common carrier regulated by the United States Surface Transportation Board for use exclusively in the operation of locomotives by such carrier.
+Prepaid local sales tax and other local taxes have not been suspended.

 • Are distributors required to remit the excise tax on motor fuel sold during the Suspension Period?